 Prevalence of personality disorders using two diagnostic systems in psychiatric outpatients in Shanghai, China: A comparison of uni-axial and multi-axial formulation

+To compare multi-axial (DSM-IV) with uni-axial diagnostic system (CCMD-3, Chinese Classification and Diagnostic Criteria of Mental Disorders) as diagnostic methods to determine the prevalence of personality disorders (PDs) in Chinese psychiatric outpatients.
+3,075 outpatients were randomly sampled from clinical settings in China.
+CCMD-3 PDs were evaluated as per routine psychiatric practice.
+DSM-IV PDs were assessed using both self-reported questionnaire and structured clinical interview.
 The prevalence estimate for any type of PD in the total sample is 31.93% as reflected in the DSM-IV.
 This figure is nearly 110 times as large as the prevalence estimate for the CCMD-3.
 Only 9 outpatients were diagnosed with PD based on the CCMD-3.
 Amongst the 10 forms of DSM-IV PDs, avoidant (8.1%), obsessive-compulsive (7.6%), paranoid (6.0%), and borderline (5.8%) PDs were the most prevalent subtypes.
 This study found that PDs are commonly associated with the following: (i) the younger aged; (ii) single marital status; (iii) those who were not raised by their parents; (iv) introverted personalities; (v) first-time seekers of psycho-counseling treatment; and (vi) patients with co-morbid mood or anxiety disorders.
 PDs are easily overlooked when the diagnosis is made based on the CCMD-3 uni-axial diagnostic system.
 However, it was found that personality pathology is common in the Chinese psychiatric community when using the DSM-IV classification system.
 Existing evidence suggest, at least indirectly, that there are important benefits of moving towards a multi-axial diagnostic approach in psychiatric practice.